mar-kow/todo/README.md

 You can see how I'm doing on [heroku](http://todo-firstapp.herokuapp.com)!

-Please,feel free to leave any comment or feadback.
+Please, feel free to leave any comment or feadback.
 It will be very appreciated.